X-Scene: Large-Scale Driving Scene Generation with High Fidelity and Flexible Controllability: Abstract

 \section{Abstract}

 Diffusion models are advancing autonomous driving by enabling realistic data synthesis, predictive end-to-end planning, and closed-loop simulation, with a primary focus on temporally consistent generation.
-However, the generation of large-scale 3D scenes that require spatial coherence remains underexplored.
-In this paper, we propose \textbf{\ours}, a novel framework for large-scale driving scene generation that achieves both geometric intricacy and appearance fidelity, while offering flexible controllability.
-Specifically, {\method} supports multi-granular control, including low-level conditions such as user-provided or text-driven layout for detailed scene composition and high-level semantic guidance such as user-intent and LLM-enriched text prompts for efficient customization.
-To enhance geometrical and visual fidelity, we introduce a unified pipeline that sequentially generates 3D semantic occupancy and the corresponding multiview images, while ensuring alignment between modalities.
-Additionally, we extend the generated local region into a large-scale scene through consistency-aware scene outpainting, which extrapolates new occupancy and images conditioned on the previously generated area, enhancing spatial continuity and preserving visual coherence.
-The resulting scenes are lifted into high-quality 3DGS representations, supporting diverse applications such as scene exploration.
-Comprehensive experiments demonstrate that {\method} significantly advances controllability and fidelity for large-scale driving scene generation, empowering data generation and simulation for autonomous driving.
+However, large-scale 3D scene generation requiring spatial coherence remains underexplored.
+In this paper, we present \textbf{{\ours}}, a novel framework for large-scale driving scene generation that achieves geometric intricacy, appearance fidelity, and flexible controllability.
+Specifically, {\method} supports multi-granular control, including low-level layout conditioning driven by user input or text for detailed scene composition, and high-level semantic guidance informed by user intent and LLM-enriched prompts for efficient customization.
+To enhance geometric and visual fidelity, we introduce a unified pipeline that sequentially generates 3D semantic occupancy and corresponding multi-view images and videos, ensuring alignment and temporal consistency across modalities.
+We further extend local regions into large-scale scenes via consistency-aware outpainting, which extrapolates occupancy and images from previously generated areas to maintain spatial and visual coherence.
+The resulting scenes are lifted into high-quality 3DGS representations, supporting diverse applications such as simulation and scene exploration.
+Extensive experiments demonstrate that {\method} substantially advances controllability and fidelity in large-scale scene generation, empowering data generation and simulation for autonomous driving.